niljimeno/Brainfuck-rs/README.md

-# Cool Char Lang RS
+# Brainfuck RS
-Right now it just does standard brainfuck.
+Rebranding the project after finding out CCL (cool char lang) is a lot more complicated than Brainfuck.
-More work is on the way.
+A new CCL interpreter is on the way

-Original Cool Char Lang by [holy-8](https://github.com/holy-8/cool_char_lang)